Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 This allows us to quickly refer to the categorical data or to the numerical data.
 Here, the data preparation will be extremely simple.
 We will rescale all the numerical feature, so that their standard deviation equals 1[^2].
 For the categorical feature we need to encode them.
-For that, I will use the [OneHotEncoder](https://scikit-learn.org/stable/modules/preprocessing.html#preprocessing-categorical-features) from scikit-learn.
+For that, I will use the [OneHotEncoder](https://scikit-learn.org/stable/modules/preprocessing.html#preprocessing-categorical-features) from scikit-learn:

 [^2]: This step is not necessary for a tree based model like the Random Forest since they are not sensitive to scaling, but it is a good habit to get, so I choose to do it anyways.
 In all cases, I'll have to do that for the Logistic Regression in the next section.